Jewish Philosophy and Theology

 Shmuel Trigano, Philosophy of the Law: The Political in the Torah (Shalem, 2011).

-Joshua Berman, The Temple: Its Significance and Meaning (Jason Aronson, 1997).
+Joshua Berman, The Temple: Its Symbolism and Meaning (Jason Aronson, 1997).

 For more information, go to the Herzl Institute’s Jewish Philosophical Theology website, or subscribe to the Bible-Philos listserv.